 • Barbell Hack Squats

-• Barbell Squats (below parallel and can be done with the safety bar, cambered bar, or buffalo bar)
+• Barbell Squats (below parallel and can also be done with the safety bar, cambered bar, or buffalo bar)

 • Walking Lunges (barbell or dumbbell)

 • Low Prowler Walks Or Low Prowler Sprints